PmrKyaw/PmrKyaw/README.md

 ### Projects:

-All of my projects are listed on my personal website with a full detail explanation of each project.
+All of my projects are listed on my personal website with a full detailed explanation of each project.
 The site link is down below.
 Portfolio webiste: https://pmrkyaw.com/